adanieljohnson/ABLE_2022_Workshop/ABLE 2022-Workshop ver 5.md

 Which will work best for you depends on your personal preferences, and how you plan to use the files.
 You may end up using some of all three methods.
 The goal of this exercise is to introduce you to each method, so you can find a workflow that feels comfortable to you.

 > __Personal Tidbit:__ my own workflow changes with what I am doing.
 Right now, most of my writing ends up on our campus LMS so it needs to be plain HTML.
 Occasionally I write handouts that need to be in MS Word (.docx) format.
 I prefer to write drafts in a commercial plain text editor that shows Markdown codes in color.
-I work across multiple computers, so even early draft files go into a GitHub repository.
-That way I can access them anywhere.
+I work across multiple computers, so even the early draft files go into a GitHub repository so I can access them anywhere.
 >
 > When it is time to generate output, the text editor I use converts Markdown directly to plain HTML that I can copy/paste straight into our LMS.
 I use R Studio to generate MS Word documents and build online books.
-I rarely make PDFs anymore because they can be hard for screen readers to translate.
+I rarely make PDFs anymore because they are hard for screen readers to translate.

 <br>